terkelg/prompts/readme.md

 Callback that's invoked after each prompt submission.
 Its signature is `(prompt, answer, answers)` where `prompt` is the current prompt object, `answer` the user answer to the current question and `answers` the user answers so far.
 Async functions are supported.

-Return `true` to quit the prompt chain and return all collected responses so far, otherwise continue to iterate prompt objects.
+Return `true` to quit the prompt chain and return all collected responses so far, otherwise, continue to iterate prompt objects.

 **Example:**
 ```js